Shyft-to/solana-defi/Meteora/Typescript/stream_meteora_dbc_token_price/README.md

     npm run start
     ```

+---
-*Note: Please open `.env` and input your env details before running the script.*
+*Note: Please rename the `.env.sample` file to `.env` and input your env details before running the script.*

 ## Related Links